jinlab-imvr/Deform3DGS/README.md

 To use the two available examples in [EndoNeRF](https://github.com/med-air/EndoNeRF) dataset.
 Please download the data via [this link](https://forms.gle/1VAqDJTEgZduD6157) and organize the data according to the [guideline](https://github.com/med-air/EndoNeRF.git).

 To use the [StereoMIS](https://zenodo.org/records/7727692) dataset, please follow this [github repo](https://github.com/aimi-lab/robust-pose-estimator) to preprocess the dataset.
-After that, a script `stereomis2endonerf.py` is provided to extract clips from the StereoMIS dataset and organize the depth, masks, images, intrinsic and extrinsic parameters in the same format as [EndoNeRF](https://github.com/med-air/EndoNeRF).
+After that, run the provided script `stereomis2endonerf.py` to extract clips from the StereoMIS dataset and organize the depth, masks, images, intrinsic and extrinsic parameters in the same format as [EndoNeRF](https://github.com/med-air/EndoNeRF).
 In our implementation, we used [RAFT](https://github.com/princeton-vl/RAFT) to estimate the stereo depth for [StereoMIS](https://zenodo.org/records/7727692) clips.
 Following EndoNeRF dataset, this script only supports fixed-view settings.